-Benefits are recorded when paid.
-As of December 31, 2010, \$4,369 were requested by participants, but had not yet been paid from the plan.
+There were no amounts requested by participants but not yet paid from the plan.

 Subsequent Events

 Management has evaluated subsequent events for possible recognition or disclosure through the date of financial statement issuance.
 There were no subsequent events that required recognition or disclosure.